 Spraygrounds are water playgrounds with fixtures and fountains that spray water.
 They are similar to water play areas, such as those at Kimberley Park and Bolton pools, with a significant difference: Spraygrounds are not set in standing water, making them safer for children.
 A popular alternative to swimming pools, spraygrounds save resources by recirculating and filtering the water nor do they require lifeguards or staffing.

 How to Use a Sprayground

 Push the button, mounted on a bollard at the edge of the sprayground, to activate the water for 15 minutes.
 If nobody pushes the button again within 15 minutes, the water will stop.

 Open Sprayground Locations

-- Reynolds Park, 2450 Reynolds Park Road (Temporarily Closed Due to Mechanical Issues)
+- Reynolds Park, 2450 Reynolds Park Road (Free to the public)

 The Parkland Pool sprayground is under construction.
 A sprayground also is being developed in a new park on Bethabara Road in the North Ward.